 As a member of the Oberlin community, you have access to a wealth of academic resources.
 From academic advisors to foreign language labs, class deans to learning assistance programs, our faculty and staff members are prepared to help you reach your academic goals and support you throughout your academic journey.

 Advising officially begins during Orientation, when first-year and transfer students meet their academic advisors.
 During the summer, the Dean of Studies reviews information provided by the students to match them with their advisors.
-These advisors include faculty members and professional staff.
+These advisors are faculty members and professional staff committed to working closely with students as they work to attain Oberlin's learning goals for all students.
 In accordance with the goals of the advising program, advisors seek to help students:

 - develop meaningful plans and goals for their education;